Helium-3: Neutron detection

-into charged particles tritium ions (T, ^{3}H) and Hydrogen ions, or protons (p, ^{1}H) which then are detected by creating a charge cloud in the stopping gas of a proportional counter or a Geiger–Müller tube.
+into charged particles tritium ions (T, ^{3}H) and hydrogen ions, or protons (p, ^{1}H) which then are detected by creating a charge cloud in the stopping gas of a proportional counter or a Geiger–Müller tube.

 Furthermore, the absorption process is strongly spin-dependent, which allows a spin-polarized helium-3 volume to transmit neutrons with one spin component while absorbing the other.
 This effect is employed in neutron polarization analysis, a technique which probes for magnetic properties of matter.

 The United States Department of Homeland Security had hoped to deploy detectors to spot smuggled plutonium in shipping containers by their neutron emissions, but the worldwide shortage of helium-3 following the drawdown in nuclear weapons production since the Cold War has to some extent prevented this.
 As of 2012, DHS determined the commercial supply of boron-10 would support converting its neutron detection infrastructure to that technology.

 Cryogenics

 Helium-3 refrigerators are devices used in experimental physics for obtaining temperatures down to about 0.2 kelvin.
 By evaporative cooling of helium-4, a 1-K pot liquefies a small amount of helium-3 in a small vessel called a helium-3 pot.
 Evaporative cooling at low pressure of the liquid helium-3, usually driven by adsorption since, due to its high price, the helium-3 is usually contained in a closed system to avoid losses, cools the helium-3 pot to a fraction of a kelvin.

 A dilution refrigerator uses a mixture of helium-3 and helium-4 to reach cryogenic temperatures as low as a few thousandths of a kelvin.
+Helium-3 the primary coolant for superconducting quantum computing.